 A junk dealer who has been lavé (“washed”), is not someone who particularly take care of his hygiene.
 This idiom simply refers to a merchant who has sold an object without making a profit.

 Flea Market Idiom #6.
 “Dérouiller” (literal: to remove rust/to whack)

 The use of the word dérouiller refers to making the first sale of the day.

 Flea Market Idiom #7.
 “Casser un livre” (literal: to break a book)

 Casser un livre (literal: “To break a book”) refers to the act of selling its illustrations separately, to make a bigger profit.
-For instance, most small & average sized maps you can find at the flea market or in an antiques store, are taken from old encyclopedia which were broken.
+For instance, most small & average-sized maps you can find at the flea market or in an antique store, are taken from old encyclopedia which was broken.
 This practice also applies to other topics like biology, physics, medicine, botany, zoology…

 Flea Market Idiom #8.
 “Mettre en nourrice” (literal: to nurse)

 Mettre en nourrice is the act of placing a hard to sell object on the stall of another merchant, who is more likely to sell it.

 Flea Market Idiom #9.
 “Se faire emplâtrer” (literal: to get plastered)

 One of the main concerns of flea market vendors is to make sure that they sell their stock for a profit.
 And paying more for an item than its actual value is something nobody wants.
 Se faire emplâtrer simply translates by getting ripped off.
 Conversely, se faire déplâtrer (“to get one’s plaster removed”) refers to the act of getting out of a bad deal or getting rid of a bad purchase.
 Which usually tends to happen at the customer’s expense…